lorin/booknotes/Drift-Into-Failure.md

   environments.
 - Diversity of narrative can be seen as an enormous source of resilience in complex systems.
 - In a complex system, we should gather as much information on the issue as possible
-- In a post-Newtonian ehtic, there is no longer an obvious relationship between the behavior of parts in the system (or their malfunctioning ,for example, "human errors") and system-level outcomes.
+- In a post-Newtonian ethic, there is no longer an obvious relationship between the behavior of parts in the system (or their malfunctioning ,for example, "human errors") and system-level outcomes.
 Instead, system-level behaviors emerge from the multitude of relationships, interdependencies and